j3-fortran/fortran_proposals/proposals/namelist_delimiters/namelist_proposal.rst

 Without delimiters, many character arrays become unparseable.
 If a character array contains any lexical tokens, then it is likely that non-delimited values will be misinterpreted as part of the namelist object structure.
-For example, any character array containing a backslash ``/`` may abruptly terminate the current namelist group.
+For example, any character array containing a slash ``/`` may abruptly terminate the current namelist group.
 Note 13.36 also recognizes the challenges of distinguishing between non-delimited character arrays and object names.